Consensys/doc.goquorum/docs/Concepts/Consensus/IBFT.md

 - `ISTANBUL_DIGEST`: Fixed magic number `0x63746963616c2062797a616e74696e65206661756c7420746f6c6572616e6365` of `mixDigest` in block header for Istanbul block identification.
 - `DEFAULT_DIFFICULTY`: Default block difficulty, which is set to `0x0000000000000001`.
 - `EXTRA_VANITY`: Fixed number of extra-data prefix bytes reserved for proposer vanity.
-    - Suggested `32` bytes to retain the current extra-data allowance and/or use.
+    - Suggested `32` bytes to retain the current extra-data allowance.
 - `NONCE_AUTH`: Magic nonce number `0xffffffffffffffff` to vote on adding a validator.
 - `NONCE_DROP`: Magic nonce number `0x0000000000000000` to vote on removing a validator.
 - `UNCLE_HASH`: Always `Keccak256(RLP([]))` as uncles are meaningless outside of PoW.